florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-02-cloud-skills-challenge-devops-engineer.markdown

 - File system log:
   - Windows supports [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) as a logging target.
   - Contains *Stderr* and *Stdout* outputs except for Windows *ASP.NET* and *ASP.NET Core* applications, which are managed by IIS.
-  - If file system logs on Windows are configured, they are automatically reset to **off** after 12 hours for "performance reasons": This is not usable in production.
+  - If file system logs on Windows is configured, it is automatically reset to **off** after 12 hours for "performance reasons": This is not usable in production.
   - The *Quota* and *Retention period* are available for **Azure Blob Storage** and Linux file system logs.
   - Storage location:
     - Windows & File System: Virtual drive in `D:\Home`.